JetBrains/teamcity-documentation/topics/pull-requests.md

 <td>

 Specify a project URL for synchronization with the remote Azure DevOps server.
 This field is recommended for on-premises Azure DevOps installations.
-If left blank, the URL will be composed based on the VCS root fetch URL.
+If left empty, the URL will be composed based on the VCS root fetch URL.

 </td>
   </tr>